cncf/memorials/dan-kohn.md

 I didn't always agree with Dan, but I also never questioned his commitment to finding sustainable pathways for open source within the broader corporate world; the open source world is worse for having lost him.
 And beyond his technical contribution, Dan was unfailingly decent:  my heart goes out to his family, who has prematurely lost a devoted husband and father.

+## Ricardo Aravena

+I was shocked and very saddened to learn of Dan's passing.

+I first saw Dan speak at KubeCon Berlin 2017 and many other CNCF events in recent years.
+It was great to meet Dan in person in Seoul last year at one of the conferences, and I can say that his presence and leadership in the CNCF and Linux Foundation were vital to making them thriving and inclusive communities.

+The world has lost a powerful force for diversity in tech, open source software and its ecosystem.
+Thank you, Dan.
+We'll miss you and my thoughts and prayers are with your family.